camunda/camunda-docs-manual/content/update/minor/718-to-719/jboss.md

 * `$PLATFORM_VERSION` denotes the version of the Camunda Platform you want to install or already have installed, e.g. `7.0.0`.
 {{< /note >}}

-If not already done, download the [Camunda Platform 7.19 JBoss distribution](https://downloads.camunda.cloud/release/camunda-bpm/jboss/7.19/) or [Camunda Platform 7.19 WildFly ≤26 Modules](https://artifacts.camunda.com/artifactory/camunda-bpm/org/camunda/bpm/wildfly/camunda-wildfly26-modules/).
+If not already done, download the [Camunda Platform 7.19 WildFly distribution](https://downloads.camunda.cloud/release/camunda-bpm/wildfly/7.19/) or [Camunda Platform 7.19 WildFly ≤26 Modules](https://artifacts.camunda.com/artifactory/camunda-bpm/org/camunda/bpm/wildfly/camunda-wildfly26-modules/).

 The update procedure takes the following steps: